Ares-Developers/Ares-docs/new/killingdrivers.rst

   minimum of the two values is used, that is, this tag can make a unit more resistant against driver killing weapons.
 Defaults to :value:`0.0` if :tag:`ProtectedDriver=yes`, to :value:`1.0` otherwise.

+Drivers are infantry units that can capture neutral vehicles, like ones that had their driver killed.

 :tagdef:`[TechnoType]CanDrive=boolean`
   Whether this :type:`InfantryType` can act as the driver of vehicles whose driver has been killed, effectively reclaiming the vehicle.
 If the vehicle requires an :tag:`Operator` the infantry driver turns the unit and enters as passenger that can be ejected later, otherwise the driver is swallowed, becoming the permanent driver of the vehicle.
 Defaults to :value:`no`.

+:tagdef:`[Country]CanBeDriven=boolean`
+  Whether units owned by this country can be captured by :tag:`CanDrive=yes` infantry.
+This can be used to place units owned by neutral countries on the map without them being capturable.
+Defaults to :tag:`MultiplayPassive`.

 .. note:: Vehicle Thieves cannot drive neutralized vehicles by default, but
   \ :tag:`VehicleThief=yes` can be combined with :tag:`CanDrive=yes` without